Variational principle for neutralized Bowen topological entropy: Introduction

 The present paper focus on the interplay between ergodic theory and topological entropy.
 It is well-known that the classical variational principle \cite{w82} for topological entropy provides a bridge between ergodic theory and topological dynamics.
 Namely,

-where $h_{top}(T,X)$ denotes the topological entropy of $X$ , and $h_{\mu}(T)$ is the Kolmogorov-Sinai entropy of invariant measure $\mu$.
-In 2012, Feng and Huang \cite{fh12} showed that if the set is not invariant, then such a variational principle still exists for Bowen topological entropy of compact subsets in terms of lower Brin-Katok local entropy.
+where $h_{top}(T,X)$ denotes the topological entropy of $X$, and $h_{\mu}(T)$ is the Kolmogorov-Sinai entropy of invariant measure $\mu$.
+In 2012, Feng and Huang \cite{fh12} showed that if the compact subset is not invariant, then such a variational principle still exists for Bowen topological entropy of compact subsets in terms of lower Brin-Katok local entropy.
 Precisely,

 where $h_{top}^B(T,K)$ denotes the Bowen topological entropy of compact subset $K$, and $\underline{h}_{\mu}^{BK}(T)$ is the lower Brin-Katok local entropy of $\mu$.
-To characterize the complexity of a system with zero or infinite entropy, a variational principle was established for scaled packing topological entropy by Chen and Li \cite{cl23}.
-The variational principles on subsets of non-autonomous systems \cite{xz18}, amenable groups \cite{zc16,hlz20}, free semigroups \cite{zc21,xm22}, fixed-point free flows \cite{dfq17}, partially hyperbolic systems \cite{tw22,ljz22}, were exhibited in the setting of different types of dynamical systems.
+The variational principles on subsets of non-autonomous systems \cite{xz18}, amenable groups \cite{zc16,hlz20}, free semi-groups \cite{zc21,xm22}, fixed-point free flows \cite{dfq17}, partially hyperbolic systems \cite{tw22,ljz22}, were exhibited in the setting of different types of dynamical systems.
 Ovadia and Rodriguez-Hertz \cite{orh23} defined the neutralized Bowen open ball as

 As the Brin-Katok entropy formula shown, Bowen balls $\{B_n(x,\epsilon)\}_{n\geq 0}$ allow us to control their measure and image under the dynamics for iterations, while it may possess complicated geometric shape in a central direction.
 Using neutralized Bowen open balls, Ovadia and Rodriguez-Hertz introduced neutralized Brin-Katok local entropy to estimate the asymptotic measure of sets with a distinctive geometric shape by neutralizing the sub-exponential effects, which turns out that such open balls have more advantages for describing the neighborhood with a local linearization of the dynamics.